 A favorite type of litter among tidy homeowners is a clumping type of clay granule.
 It has been found that most cats prefer small loose granules that can be easily pushed about with their feet and that shakes off easily as they exit the box; nothing too fine or soft.
 Unless you have been using a scented litter since your cat was a kitten, you might not want to experiment with changing from an unscented litter to a scented litter.
 If you do decide to try a new litter, mix it slowly with the old type of litter – a half and half mix – to get your cat used to it.
 Some cats will stop using the box if the litter is changed abruptly.

-Once a week, dump the entire box and soak the box in hot water for a few minutes.
+The best way to clean a litter box is to dump the entire box and soak the box in hot water for a few minutes at least once a week.
 It is not necessary to use detergents or cleaning chemicals, hot water will generally do the trick, but a small amount of liquid dish soap added to the hot water will help loosen any “dirt” on the interior sides and bottom, and will refresh the box without leaving a toxic residue behind.
 Avoid products that have ammonia, bleach, or any type of caustic ingredient.
 If you want to go a little further, you can mix a small amount of hydrogen peroxide or vinegar in the hot water to remove any bacteria or smells.

 If the box needs more than a simple washing out, use disposable gloves (which can be found in bulk at your local drugstore) and a cleaning rag, scrub brush or sponge that is set aside just for cleaning the litter box (and only the litter box) to clean the box thoroughly.
 If you are pregnant or have lowered immunity, always wear gloves for cleaning the box, along with a dust mask to prevent breathing in any of the litter dust.
 And always wash your hands and arms thoroughly after you have finished.